jhrcook/jhrcook-website/content/hobbies/reading/2025/index.md

 **Currently reading:**

-1. *Undaunted Courage* by Stephen E. Ambrose
+1. *The Founding Fish* by John McPhee
 2. *Eight Little Piggies* by Stephen J. Gould